SwissTPH/timci/README.md

 To install `ruODK`, which is the R client that the `timci` package uses to simply interact with the ODK Central API, please follow the instructions provided [here](https://docs.ropensci.org/ruODK/#install).

-### Setup of the ODK Central connection
+### Setup of the connection to ODK Central
-You need to setup `ruODK` by creating environment variables in the `~/.Renviron` file that contains the OData service URL of your main project as well as your credentials (username and password) on ODK Central.
+You need to setup `ruODK` by creating environment variables in a `~/.Renviron` file that will contain the OData service URL of your main project as well as your credentials (username and password) on ODK Central.

 ![image](https://user-images.githubusercontent.com/71643277/113840950-87d70580-9791-11eb-9433-7073079961f7.png)